Financial Aid Tips

 We believe that, regardless of your income, you have the potential to afford the quality education that the University of Cincinnati provides.
 We are committed to making your college education as affordable as we can.
 In fact, nearly all students are eligible for some form of financial assistance.

-Only One Form Needed
+FAFSA: The Only Form Needed

 The only financial aid application needed at the University of Cincinnati is the Free Application for Federal Student Aid (FAFSA).
 This single application is used for grants, work-study and loans at the federal, state and institutional level.
 Students should review scholarship information to determine if any additional scholarship applications are needed.